ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_35_sam_millennium.md

 Description:
 ------------
-SAM indices in the last millennium. (a) Annual SAM reconstructions by Abram et al. (2014) and Dätwyler et al. (2018). (b) The annual-mean SAM index defined by Gong and Wang (1999) in CMIP5 and CMIP6 Last Millennium simulations extended by historical simulations.
+Southern Annular Mode (SAM) indices in the last millennium. (a) Annual SAM reconstructions by Abram et al. (2014) and Dätwyler et al. (2018). (b) The annual-mean SAM index defined by Gong and Wang (1999) in CMIP5 and CMIP6 Last Millennium simulations extended by historical simulations.
 All indices are normalized with respect to 1961-1990 means and standard deviations.
-Thin lines and thick lines show 7-year and 70- year moving averages, respectively.
+Thin lines and thick lines show 7-year and 70-year moving averages, respectively.

 Author list: